Hecatwo/FWR-Remix-for-Stalker-SoC/README.md

 ## Features

 * **Vanilla Hand Models:** Uses standard SoC hand models and maintains full compatibility with arm retexture mods.
-* **Audio Overhaul:** Firing, holstering, and drawing sounds have been updated and mixed with classic SoC audio, replacing older build sounds from OLR.
+* **Audio Overhaul:** Firing, holstering, and drawing sounds have been updated and mixed with classic SoC audio.
 * **Unique Items Adjustment:** Replaces low-quality NVGs with higher-quality versions and removes the degradation debuffs from all unique weapons.

 ---